feram18/led-stock-ticker/README.md

   "api_key"         String    An API key is required for the application to work.
                               You can get a free API key at twelvedata.com.

-  "symbols"         Array     Pass an array of symbols.
+  "tickers"         Array     Pass an array of tickers.
 Maximum limit of 8.
                               Example: ["TSLA", "AMZN", "MSFT"].
                               When adding a cryptocurrency, add the currency next to the symbol.
                               Example: "BTC/USD", "ETH/EUR".